Prabhatch99/Student-Management/README.md

 # Student-Management
+#Staff-Management
+#Exam_shell

-This Project is based on Pthon Tkinter gui and we use Xampp server as a local host.
+All Three Projects are based on Pthon Tkinter gui and we use Xampp server as a local host.

 for running this file simply you have to first install Xampp server and launch mysql and apache server.

-now your project is ready to run.
+now your projects are ready to run.